-Christopher Fried-Ochoa is set to graduate with his master’s degree in international affairs and global enterprise from the University of Utah this spring.
-Christopher has been recognized as an astounding senior for all of his hard work and dedication during his time at Education at Work.
+Christopher Fried-Ochoa graduated with his master’s degree in international affairs and global enterprise from the University of Utah this spring.

 “It was a great experience to try new things out especially with all the benefits,” says Christopher.
 “It made me appreciate the job I was going into.”

-Christopher had the unique experience of having team members from across the country, which, he says, helped him develop his virtual communication skills before he graduated with his master’s degree.
+Christopher says he deeply valued the professional experience he gained.
+He learned more about Microsoft Excel and how to work well in a team.
+Christopher also had the unique experience of having team members from across the country, which helped him develop his virtual communication skills before he graduated with his master’s degree.

-Once Christopher graduates, he dreams of getting a full-time job in his field, specifically a government-type job in a foreign policy section, like the Department of State or Homeland Security.
+After graduation, Christopher dreams of getting a full-time job in his field, specifically a government-type job in a foreign policy section, like the Department of State or Homeland Security.
 “I’m just trying to jump-start my career and be committed to it, and get going,” says Christopher.